How a leak can stop itself: Introduction

-In this Letter, we use high-speed imaging to characterize a small fluid leak as it transitions from continuous drainage to spontaneous arrest.
-Fluid breakoff events during an intermediate dripping regime generate small droplets of fluid covering the hole whose Laplace pressure opposes further leakage.
-Despite this, early droplets continue to grow unbounded, allowing the leak to continue.
+In this paper, we use high-speed imaging to characterize a small fluid leak draining from a circular hole in the side of a vertically-oriented tube.
+We observe the leak as it progresses through a series of flow transitions from continuous drainage to spontaneous arrest.
+Fluid breakoff events during a discrete dripping regime generate small droplets of fluid whose Laplace pressure opposes further leakage.
+Despite this, early droplets continue to grow unbounded, allowing the leak to continue for some time.
 Ultimately, a final droplet equilibrates via lightly damped harmonic volume oscillations to form a stable spherical cap of fluid that stops the leak.
-We develop stability and energetic analyses that account for leak geometry, material properties, and the initial volume and growth rate of the droplets, and find that the initial kinetic energy of newly-formed droplets plays a key role in determining which droplet will stop the leak.
+We develop stability and energetic analyses that take into account leak geometry, fluid and interface material properties, and the initial volume and growth rate of the droplets, and find that the initial kinetic energy of newly-formed droplets plays a key role in determining which droplet is able to stop the leak.
+Finally, we note that the transition from continuous rivulet flow to discrete dripping is a key step in the progression to spontaneous self-arrest, and report first experiments examining how rivulet stability in these systems affects when a leak can stop itself.